<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 In a technology survey from the Society for Clinical Research Sites, as many as 73% of clinical trial sites reported that a sponsor or CRO approached them to conduct a hybrid-type trial.

-With hybrid clinical trials, researchers can maintain in-person engagement for certain activities like assessments or lab tests; at the same time, they can benefit from decentralized trial methodologies.
+With hybrid clinical trials, researchers can maintain in-person engagement for certain activities like assessments or lab tests; at the same time, they can benefit from decentralized trial elements.

 One benefit of decentralized clinical trials is the convenience and flexibility they offer to patients.
-Hybrid trials’ remote real-time data collection and monitoring minimize burdens for study participants.
-This balance helps with patient recruitment, as the goals of a clinical trial can be accomplished while asking less from participants.
+Hybrid trials' remote real-time data collection and continuous monitoring minimize travel burdens for clinical trial participants, allowing for more home-based assessments that prioritize comfort.
+This balance helps with patient recruitment, as the goals of a study can be accomplished while asking less from participants.

-Meanwhile, with access to multiple engagement channels, study participants are more likely to stay engaged in their respective trials.
+Meanwhile, with access to multiple engagement channels and flexible scheduling, study participants are more likely to stay engaged in their respective trials.
 Considering the average cost to recruit one clinical trial patient is $6,533, higher retention rates in clinical trial operations are a significant win for researchers.

 While hybrid clinical trials have come into focus, there are still use cases for decentralized clinical trials beyond the pandemic.